 Accredited to supervise Masters & Doctoral students as Principal Supervisor.

 PhD topics and outlines

-Quantum entanglement in planar nano-mechanical systems: Nano-mechanics represents an exciting new opportunity in quantum physics, with macroscopic mechanical oscillators being cooled to the quantum ground state.
-We have carried out successful first principles simulations of nanomechanical entanglement.
+Quantum entanglement in planar nano-mechanical systems: Nano-mechanics is an exciting opportunity in quantum physics, with macroscopic mechanical oscillators being cooled to the quantum ground state.
+First principles simulations of nanomechanical entanglement have been carried out and verified experimentally.
 This project will extend these simulations to study a new system: an extended array of nano-mechanical oscillators coupled to a planar cavity.